MPhil in Development Studies

 About the course

-The course will introduce you to development studies as an interdisciplinary and multidisciplinary subject.
+Students will be introduced to development studies as an interdisciplinary and multidisciplinary subject.
 It covers the intellectual history of development, the paradigm shifts and internal conflicts within the discipline and the contemporary relevance of research to development policy and practice.

 Course structure